-The best small smart TVs in 2021
+The best small smart TVs in 2022

-Our pick for the best overall 43-inch TV, the TCL 4 Series, is also the best value you’ll find in this size.
+The TCL 4-Series demonstrates that 4K is mainstream now, with respectable picture quality and the very convenient Roku TV smart interface.
 This 4K TV oftens sells for less than you’ll find bargain 1080p TVs.
 It has good color accuracy and supports HDR10 — but not Dolby Vision — for improved contrast.
 It uses Roku’s system software, which provides one of the best smart TV experiences available and has plenty of apps to choose from.
-With a low lag time of 14 milliseconds, this set also will handle fast-paced gaming well.
+With a low lag time of 13.1 milliseconds, this set also will handle fast-paced gaming well.

 In exchange for the great price, the TCL 4 Series is missing a few features that more expensive TVs deliver.
 It lacks local dimming, so the HDR performance isn’t as good as it could be.
 It also has weak speakers, with little bass and limited power.
 If this is going to be your main TV, consider adding a soundbar to overcome the sound issues.

-Read our full TCL 4-Series review.
+Read our full TCL 4-Series Roku TV (S435) review.

-Read our full Vizio V-Series review.
+Read our full Toshiba C350 Fire TV review.

-In addition to those extras, the X800H is very bright and its low lag time makes it a good set for gamers.
+In addition to those extras, we found the X800H to be nice and bright during testing, and its low lag time makes it a good set for gamers.
 But the 43-inch version of the X800H doesn’t share all the goodies that come in the larger models in this line.
 For example, it uses edge backlighting instead of direct backlighting.
 As a result, its contrast isn’t as dark as we’d like.

 Read our full Samsung Q60T review.

-The D-Series picture quality doesn’t match Vizio’s next-tier model line, the V-Series (featured earlier on this list), but the smallest V-Series is 40 inches.
+The D-Series picture quality doesn’t match Vizio’s next-tier model line, the V-Series (featured earlier on this list), but the smallest V-Series is 43 inches.
 The D-Series comes with the same smart operating system as the V-Series, Vizio’s SmartCast, which has improved over the years but still lacks some apps and isn’t the easiest to use.
 But if you want a small 1080p TV, this could be your best option.